Refreshing, hydrating watermelon is probably the most perfect summer fruit.

-Watermelon and Heirloom Tomato Salad
+1. Watermelon and Heirloom Tomato Salad

-Grilled Watermelon Wedges
+2. Grilled Watermelon Wedges

-The next time you fire up the BBQ, throw some wedges of watermelon on.
+The next time you fire up the grill, throw some wedges of watermelon on.

-Watermelon, Feta, and Kalamata Olive Salad
+3. Watermelon, Feta, and Kalamata Olive Salad

-Watermelon and Tomato Gazpacho
+6. Watermelon and Tomato Gazpacho

 This tasty watermelon recipe requires no cooking.
 Just put everything into a blender and bam, you’ve got a most refreshing summery soup.

-Watermelon, Cucumber, Lime, and Chili Salad
+7. Watermelon, Cucumber, Lime, and Chili Salad

 In Los Angeles, vendors sell cups sliced fruit topped with a mix of fresh lime juice and a chili spice mix.
 Those refreshing summer snacks are the inspiration for this no-fuss recipe.

-Tropical Watermelon Splash Shakeology
+10. Tropical Watermelon Splash Shakeology

-Watermelon Fruit Pizza
+11. Watermelon Fruit Pizza

-Watermelon Blueberry Sparklers
+12. Watermelon Blueberry Sparklers

-Watermelon Ginger Shakeology
+13. Watermelon Ginger Shakeology

 Watermelon Recipe Tips

-Don’t throw out that rind!
+1. Don’t throw out the rind

 You can even stock up on perfect, fresh watermelons at the peak of the season and freeze them so you can enjoy that summery flavor in smoothies all winter long.

-In the morning rinse your seeds with fresh water and repeat rinsing every 12 hours.
+In the morning, rinse your seeds with fresh water and repeat rinsing every 12 hours.
 You’ll begin to see your seeds sprout around day two.
 You can continue sprouting 2-4 days if you wish.